simonmichael/hledger/doc/AI.md

   and activated it from 2026-04-01.
   This is helping recover the costs I incurred during initial experimentation.

-- We try to keep track of, optimise, and limit our AI resource usage (measured by tokens in & out, eg).
+- We try to keep track of, optimise, and limit our AI resource usage (measured by output tokens, eg).

 - We monitor the impact of AI tools on the project, ourselves, and the planet, and make adjustments when needed.